Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ### Pause Rendering

 -   This enables you to `Pause Rendering` on the `OWL Cinecam` which is useful for saving GPU power when using live-editing.
 -   If `Pause Rendering` is selected in the `OWL Cinecam` `Details` panel and `Active` is selected in the `Spout Sender Manager` you will continue to stream a static image of the last frame.
-(This is useful if you want to see the position of your different cameras but only render a live video-feed from a single camera at a time).
+- This is useful if you want to see the position of your different cameras but only render a live video-feed from a single camera at a time.
 ![Pause Rendering](images/pauserendering.jpg)

 ### UMG Rendering

 - This enables you to add a UMG to the `Render Target` of your camera which you can use for a Heads Up Display (HUD) or custom Burn-In.
-- You can create any UMG as a blueprint Widget and then add it via the drop-down.
+- You can create any UMG as a [Blueprint Widget](https://docs.unrealengine.com/4.26/en-US/InteractiveExperiences/UMG/HowTo/CreatingWidgets/) and then add it via the drop-down.
 - The `Render HUD` option allows you to toggle the UMG on/ off which can be controlled from blueprints.
 ![UMG Rendering](images/umgrendering.jpg)